murkl/arch-os/docs/CONTRIBUTING.md

 │   ├── oak.yaml                         the product
 │   └── modules/                         Installer and Recovery
-├── arch-os-2.0.0-x86_64.tar.gz          the folder above, as one file └── arch-os-2.0.0-x86_64.iso             the bootable image
+├── arch-os-2.0.0-x86_64.tar.gz          the folder above, as one file ├── arch-os-2.0.0-x86_64.iso             the bootable image
+└── smoke/                               the console, as the boot test saw it
 ```

-`make build` writes the folder. `make tarball` and `make iso` each turn it into one of the downloads, and each writes a `.sha256` beside itself.
+`make build` writes the folder. `make tarball` and `make image` each turn it into one of the downloads, and each writes a `.sha256` beside itself.
+There is one Makefile and it is at the root: `iso/` holds the two scripts that assemble and boot an image, and nothing else runs from in there.

 Install the required packages: